-7.9 RESPONSIBLE TIMBER PROCUREMENT
+7.9 Responsible Timber Procurement

 The UK government recognises wood certified under the FSC and PEFC schemes as "verified legal and sustainable".
-In line with these policies, VolkerHighways will ensure that we and our supply chain only procure timber, timber products and timber sheet materials from FSC or PEFC schemes.
+In line with these policies, VolkerHighways will ensure that we and our supply chain only procure timber, timber products and timber sheet materials from FSC or PEFC schemes with preference to products with Grown in Britain certification.
 Those which cannot demonstrate they are from FSC or PEFC schemes must not be used.
 Timber from illegal and unsustainable sources must not be used.

-7.10 COMPANY PROCEDURES
+7.10 Company Procedures